-Ancient Greek Philosophy begins in 585 BC with Thales of Miletus and ends in 529 AD when the Christian Emperor Justinian moved against heresies and tried to support the orthodox faith by prohibiting pagans from acting as teachers on any subject.
-This roughly thousand year tradition subdivides into three periods of unequal duration and importance:
+Ancient Philosophy begins in 585 BCE with Thales of Miletus and ends in 529 CE when the Christian Emperor Justinian moved against heresies and tried to support the orthodox faith by prohibiting pagans from acting as teachers on any subject.
+One way to begin to understand the main lines of thought in this thousand year tradition is to divide it into three subperiods:

 - Presocratic Period